joel-day/LeetCode-Workspace/README.md

 This is a custom mono-repo for LeetCode practice which includes flashcards and custom bash scripts.

+I add my solutions with explanations in the Solutions section below.

+Want to use this mono-repo setup for yourself?
+See the Setup section at the bottom of the ReadMe.

 ## Flashcards
 - Flashcards are stored in the 'data/raw/qa.xlsx' excel file.
 - Use the "add_flashcard.ipynb" notebook to add cards.